albertvila/dotfiles/README.md

 ## Manual steps after first setup

 ### general
-1. Open OSX mouse settings and select Natural scroll on trackpad (already present on the `setup_osx` function from `./lib/osx.sh`, pending to check if it works)
-2. Open OSX keyboard settings and remove spotlight shortcut
+1. Open OSX keyboard settings and remove spotlight shortcut
-3. Open Alfred and set spotlight shortcut, also select to be opened at login
+2. Open Alfred and set spotlight shortcut, also select to be opened at login
-4. Import this Alfred Dark Theme from https://www.alfredapp.com/extras/theme/24fhXfBld7/
+3. Import this Alfred Dark Theme from https://www.alfredapp.com/extras/theme/24fhXfBld7/
-5. Open spectacle and select to be opened at login
+4. Open spectacle and select to be opened at login

 ### intellij
 1. Clone git repository